 Introduction to the course

 This is a four-year part-time experiential and eclectic psychotherapy training with theoretical, practical and skills development components.
 It is made up of two distinct stages: the first two years comprise the play therapy programme and forms the basis for the final two year component which leads to the psychotherapy award.
-There are clear distinctions (see below) between the professional roles of play therapists and psychotherapists, mainly linked to the fact that psychotherapist are mental health professionals.
+All 4 years are structured in a way that builds on prior learning so as to develop the necessary personal characteristics, skills and competence and acquire the depth and breath of knowledge that is core to the formation of a psychotherapist.
+There are clear distinctions between the professional roles of play therapists and psychotherapists, mainly linked to the fact that psychotherapists are mental health professionals.
 The title of psychotherapist is listed to be one of the protected titles and subject to CORU regulation and practitioner registration.

 Play therapy is a developmentally sensitive therapeutic modality in which a trained play therapist uses the therapeutic powers of play to help children prevent or resolve psychosocial difficulties and achieve optimal growth and development.
 Play therapy is relationship based – the power of the therapy comes from the strength of the relationship between the Play Therapist and the child.